Wednesday, 13 December 2023

 As we were to be picked up at 8.15am, we bought some bread from the bakery next door for a quick breakfast.

 I had booked a private transfer and private tour guide that amounted to 440 euros for 3 people, because I'm not a fan of huge tour groups.
 Our driver picked us up at 8.15am as agreed and it was a 1.5h drive to Auschwitz.
 The weather happened to be really good so the views were awesome, and our driver also doubled up as a guide and told us lots of interesting tidbits and anecdotes as well as some history of Auschwitz along the way.
 When we arrived, we got our tickets and had to go through a quick security check, then headed for the first part of the tour at Auschwitz I with our private guide.
-It was still super crowded in the exhibit rooms and we had to get through the rooms quite quickly, but at least we could like squeeze our way to the front and see the exhibits clearly instead of being stuck in a large group.
+It was still super crowded in the exhibit rooms and we had to get through the rooms quite quickly, but at least we could squeeze our way to the front and see the exhibits clearly instead of being stuck in a large group.

 I have read many historical fiction books, and lots on wiki, but of course, there were still many things i didn't know, and having a guide really helps to provide the context for the exhibits.
 It was really horrifying to know that the Jews were tricked into moving to the camps, and were told to bring 25kg worth of baggage for a new life.
 Then they arrived at the camp and all their belongings were taken away because what new life?
 It was selection for work or the gas chambers.
 There was one display which was just thousands of shoes, and another display of thousands of suitcases.